 In direct mail, your audience = your mailing list.
 Target wisely to find the best audience for your offer.
 Fine-tune until you get it right.
 Mail to the best prospects multiple times.
 Consider adding a companion email or Facebook program to complement your mail.

 Let your creative morph and work for the different marketing channels.
-And, test-test-test, until you get it right!
+And, test-test-test, until you know you’re selecting the right audience for your offer!